mlg-blog/mlg-blog.github.io/_drafts/writing-style.md

 ## Em Dashes

-Em dashes are totally fine to use, but please don't over overuse them.
+Em dashes are fine to use, but please don't over overuse them.
 Em dashes should be written as `---` with an additional space on both sides.
 For example, `bla --- bla`, but not `bla---bla` or `bla -- bla`.

+## Latin

+Latin expressions should be italicised, _e.g._ like this.

 ## Equations